Calatafimi-Segesta: Pianto Romano

 The mausoleum of Pianto Romano is situated on a hill a few kilometres southwest of the town of Calatafimi.
-It is a ossuary shrine which holds the remains of those who died, from either side, in the Battle of Calatafimi between the Thousand and the Sicilian army (1860).
-Designed by the architect Enrico Basile in a neoclassical style, and surmounted by an obelisk, it was inaugurated on May 15, 1892.
+It is an ossuary shrine which holds the remains of those who died, from either side, in the Battle of Calatafimi between the Thousand and the Sicilian army (1860).
+Designed by the architect Enrico Basile in a neoclassical style, and surmounted by an obelisk, it was inaugurated on 15 May 1892.